sxcdennis/Network/Network Bonding.md

 ```
 If the other cards were put to SALVE and you now  have bond0 with the correct IP address..
 Then you should be good!

+# Common Bonding Modes
+( Parts Taken from Red Hat Manual )

+**Mode 1 (active-backup policy)**

+Sets all interfaces to the backup state while one remains active.
+Upon failure on the active interface, a backup interface replaces it as the only active interface in the bond.
+The MAC address of the bond in mode 1 is visible on only one port (the network adapter), to prevent confusion for the switch.
+Mode 1 provides fault tolerance.

+**Mode 2 (XOR policy)**

+Selects an interface to transmit packages to based on the result of an XOR operation on the source and destination MAC addresses modulo NIC slave count.
+This calculation ensures that the same interface is selected for each destination MAC address used.
+Mode 2 provides fault tolerance and load balancing..

+**Mode 4 (IEEE 802.3ad policy)**

+Creates aggregation groups for which included interfaces share the speed and duplex settings.
+Mode 4 uses all interfaces in the active aggregation group in accordance with the IEEE 802.3ad specification.

+**Mode 5 (adaptive transmit load balancing policy)**

+Ensures the outgoing traffic distribution is according to the load on each interface and that the current interface receives all incoming traffic.
+If the interface assigned to receive traffic fails, another interface is assigned the receiving role instead.

 [< Back: SSL & TLS](https://github.com/sxcdennis/Network/blob/master/SSL%20%26%20TLS.md "SSL & TLS") || [Next: Installing NFS >](https://github.com/sxcdennis/Network/blob/master/Installing%20NFS.md "Installing NFS")